jryans/jryans.github.com/source/_posts/2012-10-06-materials.markdown

 ### Overview

 For this [assignment][a4], we learned how to apply materials to the objects we've been creating.
-There many, many different ways to construct a material that you apply to 3D object.
+There are many, many different ways to construct a material that you apply to 3D object.
 They can be procedurally generated, they can pull from textures (or maps) you create, and you can manually tune many parameters as well.

-Maps are a great way to control the appearance of an object because you make something resemble a real object quite quickly by just taking a picture and doing a bit of editing.
+Maps are a great way to control the appearance of an object because you can make something resemble a real object quite quickly by just taking a picture and doing a bit of editing.